Currencies of Puerto Rico: Early licenses issued by the Spanish Crown

 Municipalities suffered most, being forced to implement taxes, including the alcaba del viento (lit. "wind tax"), which was imposed on foreign suppliers.
 However, these taxes barely helped, this was because each one had to receive a Royal certification, a bureaucratic procedure which usually lasted several years.
 Once they reached an established deadline, the process would have to be repeated, taking an extended amount of time.
 From January 1, 1636, to December 15, 1637, Philip IV of Spain imposed an obligatory payment to the treasuries in Puerto Rico.
 The debt was to be paid with currency symbolized by legalized papers bearing a Royal seal.
 Researchers believe that the use of these documents had an impact in the production of banknotes in Puerto Rico.
 In due time, these documents would be short in supply upon their arrival, in such cases the government officials would stamp the current date into old papers.

-Pedro Tomás de Cordova and Humberto Burzio claim in their research that Puerto Rico was the first place in America to print 8-real, establishing 1766 as the date for this achievement.
+To deal with this situation, a Royal Decree was approved on August 22, 1766, authorizing the first issue of paper notes in the American colonies.
+Pedro Tomás de Cordova and Humberto Burzio claim in their research that Puerto Rico was the first place in America to print 8-real, achieving it during that year.
 Thus, putting Puerto Rico ahead by two decades before Cuba (1781), Hispaniola (1782) and even Spain (1783).
 Both researchers divided the first two types of banknotes issued, the two varieties were classified as "issued" and "printed".
 Although both were manufactured using the same method, those referred to as "printed" bore stamps listing numbers and letters.
 In 1767, the Spanish Crown approved subsequent issues, conditioning that they should be collected once situado shipped.
 When this was lacking, paper money was used in a widespread manner throughout the main island.
 These requirements were met when possible, an example of this was in 1769, when 88,000 banknotes were reclaimed by the authorities.

+However, a new issue of 4-pesos, 1-peso, 2-reales and 1-real bills followed and by November 1770 at least 88,014 were in circulation.
+The involvement of Spain in the American Revolutionary War caused the printing of more bills between 1779 and 1780.
+In 1783, notes (valued 1, 2 and 4 reales, 1 and 4 pesos) valued at 664,325 were produced, which was followed by another printing of 2-reales and 4-peso notes to reach at least 695,500 pesos.
+When the situado arrived, 400,000 pesos were used to withdraw the notes from circulation.
+In 1787 another issue was allowed.
+On February 9, 1797, yet another issue was ordered.